Smallville season 4: Home media release

-The complete fourth season of Smallville was released on September 13, 2005 in North America.
-Additional releases in region 2 and region 4 took place on October 10, 2005 and November 11, 2006, respectively.
-The DVD box set included various special features, including episode commentary, a behind-the-scenes featurette on the writers, a featurette on the different actress to have portrayed Lois Lane over the years, and DVD-ROM linking to Smallville websites.
+The complete fourth season of Smallville was released on September 13, 2005, in North America.
+Additional releases in region 2 and region 4 took place on October 10, 2005, and November 11, 2006, respectively.
+The DVD box set included various special features, including episode commentary, a behind-the-scenes featurette on the writers, a featurette on the different actress who have portrayed Lois Lane over the years, and DVD-ROM linking to Smallville websites.
+For the 20th anniversary, the complete series was released for the first time on Blu-ray on October 16, 2021.
+The Blu-ray release marks the first time when season 4 was released in its native high-definition resolution.